jamesmarlowe/lua-resty-hmac/README.md

 Name
 ====

-lua-resty-redis - Lua library for making and receiving hmac signed requests
+lua-resty-hmac - Lua library for making and receiving hmac signed requests

 Table of Contents
 =================